Three things can be true:

 This patient data section provides a detailed description of the patient's symptoms and other relevant information.

-BIRP notes (Behavior, Intervention, Response, Plan) are best for those of you in mental health settings.
+BIRP notes (Behavior, Intervention, Response, Plan) are best for mental health professionals.

 They let you track: